Topological phonon analysis of the 2D buckled honeycomb lattice: an application to real materials: Wilson loops for the 11 phases

 \section{Wilson loops for the 11 phases}

-The eleven possible phases for the BHL in Table~\ref{table_EBRs} were realized within the analytical model by giving appropriate values to the 14 independent coupling constants $ ({a_1,b_1,h_1,e_1,a_2,b_2,e_2,g_2,d_2,h_2,a_3,b_3,e_3,h_3}) $ defined in Appendix \ref{app_apply_sym}.
-The resulting phonon bands where checked for stability (absence of imaginary frequencies) and the existence of gaps separating the isolated subsets over the whole Brillouin zone, not just along the represented path $\Gamma-K-M-\Gamma$.
+The eleven possible phases for the BHL in Table~\ref{table_EBRs} were realized within the analytical model by giving appropriate values to the 14 independent coupling constants $ ({a_1,b_1,h_1,e_1,a_2,b_2,e_2,g_2,d_2,h_2,a_3,b_3,e_3,h_3}) $ defined in Appendix \ref{app_apply_sym} .
+This enables obtaining a numerical result for the phonon spectra at any point without the need for interpolation.
+The resulting phonon bands were checked for stability (absence of imaginary frequencies) and the existence of gaps separating the isolated subsets over the whole Brillouin zone, not just along the represented path $\Gamma-K-M-\Gamma$.
 The phonon bands and Wilson loops are given in Figs.~\ref{fig_phase1}-\ref{fig_phase11}, while the windings of the different subsets have been summarized in TABLE \ref{table_wilson}.